Pandemic weighs on Merck in the first quarter, sales dip - WTMJ

 Merck plans on June 2 to complete the spinoff of its Organon women’s health business, which will now also include off-patent former blockbusters like respiratory drugs Singulair and Nasonex, plus Merck’s unit that makes biosimilars, or near-copies of pricey biologic drugs.

-If the spinoff happens by then, Merck plans to update its financial forecasts.
+If the spinoff happens by then, Merck said its financial forecasts will be updated.

 Follow Linda A. Johnson at https://twitter.com/LindaJ_onPharma